josh-mchugh/programming-scala/chapter-4/README.md

 ## Markers.scala & UseMarker.scala
 Scala allows you to create a singleton that is connected to a class.
 The singleton will share the same name as a class name and is called a compainion object.
 The class is called a companion class.
 Companion classes and objects have no boundry and can access the private fields and methods of each other.

+## Static.scala
+Scala does not have static fields and methods.
+Allowing static fields and methods would break the fully object-oriented model that Scala supports.
+Scala supports class-level operations and properties.
+Companion objects allow us to call methods like static methods.
+Companion objects also have the ability to create instances of the companion class without the new keyword via the 'apply()' method.